gauravbhand1611/oms-documentation/documents/retail-operations/job-workflows/inventory.md

 ---
-description: Discover how to upload and sync inventory with OMS workflows.
+description: "Discover how Inventory job works in HotWax Commerce."
 ---

 # Inventory